-This program builds on the French language skills acquired in the Certificate in French Language and Culture – FSL Foundations, or through previous learning.
+The Certificate in French Language and Culture – FSL Intermediate builds on the French language skills acquired in the Certificate in French Language and Culture – FSL Foundations, or through previous learning.
 These courses will continue to equip learners with a solid base of grammatical structures as well as the oral skills necessary to communicate fluently in French.

-A Certificate in French Language and Culture – FSL Foundations is also available.
+The Certificate in French Language and Culture – FSL Foundations is also available.

 One French Immersion weekend is required.
 French Immersion weekends are held off campus.

 You should plan on studying and working approximately 6 hours per week per course.

 The Experiential Learning Component may be chosen as an elective.
 Experiential learning is the use of French outside of the classroom.
 Suitable activities include community events, theatre, films, music or dance events in French, or travel.
 Activities to be credited toward the experiential learning component are subject to the approval of a program coordinator.
 Students will submit a plan of action and keep a journal of their experiences.

 Online learning fits into busy schedules by taking the learning experience out of the traditional classroom.
 Students have online access to instructors, fellow learners, and learning materials.